-This scholarship offers qualified students a maximum benefit of \$1,000 per year, applied up to four times (during the 2nd, 4th, 6th, and 8th semesters of attendance after approval).
+This scholarship offers qualified students a tuition benefit ranging from \$2,500 to \$4,000 over the first eight consecutive semesters of attendance as a full-time student after approval.
+If the student is enrolled in the Fourth Year Tuition-Free program, scholarship payments will not be applied during the semesters the student is receiving the Fourth Year Tuition-Free benefit.
 The student must have a high school GPA of 2.00 or higher.
 A student is qualified to apply if he majors in education.